digitalbazaar/bedrock-hello-world/README.md

 # bedrock-hello-world
 Bedrock hello world example project.

+## Archival Notice
+This repository out of date and is no longer maintained.

 ## Hello World Example

 To start, we must create a file, package.json, to setup our environment.